🧬

 Are they suitable for apartment living?

-Yes, provided they get enough daily exercise and mental stimulation.
+They can adapt to apartments provided they receive sufficient daily exercise and mental stimulation.

 🔗